DFE-Digital/teacher-success/app/views/content/prepare-for-training/how-to-prepare-for-teacher-training.md

 ## Get classroom experience
 Getting classroom experience can be a good way to help you feel more familiar with the school environment before you start your placement.
 Many providers recommend it.

-You could arrange a few days in person with a school near you or explore life in the classroom virtually on TeachQuest.
+You could arrange a few days in person with a school near you or <%= govuk_link_to "explore life in the classroom virtually on TeachQuest", "https://playcanv.as/b/ca743be9", target: "_blank" %>.

+You can also try the <%= govuk_link_to "realistic job preview tool", "https://platform.teachersuccess.co.uk/p/XK4rV0xN16/41xZQ10Z2l?id=c74fef2451c5af60c516075028d313d55321e06d2d53232082e329e292611d5b", target: "_blank" %> where you can respond to realistic video scenarios to understand what life in the classroom is like.

 You do not have to have classroom experience before you start training, but it could help you feel better prepared.